 Another common time management problem is overestimating how much you can get done in a certain amount of time.
 I see this with my students a lot.
 They’ll block out an hour to study and plan to read 40 pages and finish their math homework.
 I appreciate their optimism, but that just isn’t realistic.

 I think most people struggle with unrealistic time expectations.
 It’s a reflection of our fast-paced culture.
 We have so many apps and other devices that promise to help us save time and be more productive.
-We rely so much on technology these days, we’ve forgotten that real work requires a real input of our time, often a lot of it.
+We rely so much on technology these days, we’ve forgotten that real work requires an accurate input of our time, often a lot of it.

 Omitting Transition Time

-Transition time includes time you need to move from one task to another or one location to another.
-Failing to include transition time in their schedules is another typical time management problem I see among my students.
+Transition time includes the time you need to move from one task to another or one location to another.
+Failing to have transition time in their schedules is another typical time management problem I see among my students.

 Some students use the time blocking method of planning.
 They schedule their day in back-to-back blocks but fail to account for the time needed to transition between them.
-They don’t leave themselves time to walk from one class to another or time to change clothes before going to the gym.
-These may seem like insignificant 10-minute tasks, but they add up over the course of the day, putting you behind schedule.
+They don’t leave themselves time to walk from one class to another or change clothes before going to the gym.
+These may seem like trivial 10-minute tasks, but they add up over the day, putting you behind schedule.

-We also need time to mentally transition between tasks.
-It’s hard to go from studying calculus straight to studying French.
-Those involve different types of learning and your brain needs time to make the adjustment.
-But students will plan a big block of study time and fail to take the breaks needed to help their brains transition between tasks.
+We also need time to transition between tasks mentally.
+It’s hard to go from studying calculus straight to learning French.
+Those involve different types of learning, and your brain needs time to adjust.
+But students will plan a big block of study time and fail to take the necessary breaks to help their brains transition between tasks.